levatech007/aviation-api-sample/README.md

 # Aviation API
-Rack based API to use with Volo app.
+Rack based API (in the future part of Volo app).

 ## Technologies:
 - Rack